carlosAccedeme/wp-accedeme/README.txt

 And that's it.

+## About Access me

+Our Web Accessibility Widget needs to connect with our servers (access-me.software, accssmm.com, ...) to collect and synchronize data and services involved in the user experience offered by the Widget.
+With this we can ensure that you will always have the latest technology that we have developed.
+Can read our legal texts on our website.

 == Changelog ==
+= 0.4 =
-= 0.3 =
+* Nueva infraestructura de servidores - New servers infraestructure = 0.3 =
 * Añadidos detalles de seguridad - Added security updates = 0.2 =